hemanshu9s/GettingAndCleaningData/README.md

 Merge the two sets
-Rewrite column names so that they are more easily understandable Create the data set needed step 5 and save it in "output.txt" More info in comments into the code
+Rewrite column names so that they are more easily understandable Create the data set needed step 5 and save it in "output.txt" More info in comments into the code before every line of code